 The distinctive statue has been described as the Eiffel Tower of Brussels and tourists throng the streets in search of the tiny urinating urchin.
-The bronze Manneken is thought to represent the 'irreverent spirit' of Brussels, but there are numerous tales about its beginnings.
+The bronze mannequin is thought to represent the irreverent spirit of Brussels but there are numerous tales about its beginnings.

-As the cheeky fountain is one of the most populat attractions in Brussels, visitors an expect large crowds at most times of day, especially in tourist season.
+As the cheeky fountain is one of the most popular attractions in Brussels, visitors can expect large crowds at most times of day, especially in tourist season.

 Address: Rue de l’Etuve 31, located two blocks behind the Town Hall at Grand Place